GMarines209/PunchCard/README.md

 - Polls the UFC's cloudfront CDN for round by round results

 ### Caching
-Three cases handled on every lookup:
+Two cases handled on every lookup:
 - **Cold miss** — fighter not in database → targeted scrape of their letter page → insert → return
 - **Warm hit** — data is fresh → return from SQLite instantly